 The following codes will be collected in the census;

-/ Present (AM) NEW from 2020/21 \ Present (PM) NEW from 2020/21 B Approved education activity as pupil being educated off site (not dual registration) NEW from 2020/21 C Authorised absence as pupil is absent due to other authorised circumstances already collected D Dual registered (at another establishment) – not counted in possible attendances NEW from 2020/21 E Authorised absence as pupil is excluded, with no alternative provision made already collected G Unauthorised absence as pupil is on a family holiday, not agreed, or is taking days in excess of an agreed family holiday already collected H Authorised absence due to agreed family holiday already collected I Authorised absence due to Illness (NOT medical or dental etc. appointments) already collected J Approved education activity as pupil is attending interview NEW from 2020/21 L Late (before registers closed) marked as present NEW from 2020/21 M Authorised absence due to medical/ dental appointments already collected N Unauthorised absence as pupil missed sessions for a reason that has not yet been provided already collected O Unauthorised absence as pupil missed sessions for an unauthorised absence not covered by any other code/description already collected P Approved education activity as pupil is attending an approved sporting activity NEW from 2020/21 R Authorised absence due to religious observance already collected S Authorised absence due to study leave already collected T Authorised absence due to traveller absence already collected U Unauthorised absence as pupil arrived after registers closed already collected V Approved education activity as pupil is away on an educational visit or trip NEW from 2020/21 W Approved education activity as pupil is attending work experience NEW from 2020/21 X Non-compulsory school age absence or absence circumstances relating to coronavirus 1 – not counted in possible attendances NEW from 2020/21 Y Unable to attend due to exceptional circumstances (not related to coronavirus1) – not counted in possible attendances already collected Z Pupil not yet on roll – not counted in possible attendances not included # Planned whole or partial school closure – not counted in possible attendances not included
+/ Present (AM) \ Present (PM) B Approved education activity as pupil being educated off site (not dual registration) C Authorised absence as pupil is absent due to other authorised circumstances D Dual registered (at another establishment) – not counted in possible attendances E Authorised absence as pupil is excluded, with no alternative provision made G Unauthorised absence as pupil is on a family holiday, not agreed, or is taking days in excess of an agreed family holiday H Authorised absence due to agreed family holiday I Authorised absence due to Illness (NOT medical or dental etc. appointments) J Approved education activity as pupil is attending interview L Late (before registers closed) marked as present M Authorised absence due to medical/ dental appointments N Unauthorised absence as pupil missed sessions for a reason that has not yet been provided O Unauthorised absence as pupil missed sessions for an unauthorised absence not covered by any other code/description P Approved education activity as pupil is attending an approved sporting activity R Authorised absence due to religious observance S Authorised absence due to study leave T Authorised absence due to traveller absence U Unauthorised absence as pupil arrived after registers closed V Approved education activity as pupil is away on an educational visit or trip W Approved education activity as pupil is attending work experience X Non-compulsory school age absence (not counted in possible attendance) X Not attending in circumstances relating to coronavirus (COVID-19)1 Y Unable to attend due to exceptional circumstances (not related to coronavirus1) – not counted in possible attendances Z Pupil not yet on roll – not counted in possible attendances (not collected in school census) # Planned whole or partial school closure – not counted in possible attendances (not collected in school census)

 - Appendix C - COLLECT Reports